luigiantonelli/DeepLearning-Project/README.md

 # Question Answering on Mathematics Dataset
-Project for the exam of Deep Learning 2022-2023.
+Project for the Deep Learning exam (2022-2023 academic year).

 The project is based on the [paper](https://arxiv.org/pdf/1910.06611.pdf)
 ***Enhancing the Transformer With Explicit Relational Encoding for Math Problem Solving***.

-The Colab project can be found at this [link](https://colab.research.google.com/github/luigiantonelli/DeepLearning-Project/blob/main/Deep_Learning_Project_Antonelli_Cuconasu_Gaudenzi.ipynb).
+You can find the Colab project at this [link](https://colab.research.google.com/github/luigiantonelli/DeepLearning-Project/blob/main/Deep_Learning_Project_Antonelli_Cuconasu_Gaudenzi.ipynb).

-The report of the project can be found at this [link](https://github.com/luigiantonelli/DeepLearning-Project/blob/main/DeepLearning_report.pdf).
+Follow this [link](https://github.com/luigiantonelli/DeepLearning-Project/blob/main/DeepLearning_report.pdf) to read the report of the project.

 # Authors
 - Luigi Antonelli